Firefighter Knowledge

-Can Fire REALLY Melt Metal?
+Can Fire Melt Metal?
+Which Metals and at What Temperature

 You’ve seen molten metal before, and it’s a very cool sight.
 You can’t help but be curious about what can cause a solid metal to become a liquid like that.
 Can fire melt metal?